 Vasudhaiva Kutumbakam III: The Freezing Moment

-activism and the environment.
-It continues to be an unprecedented time, one that modern human civilization has rarely encountered on such a global scale.
-Many of the things that we took for granted were taken away or paused indefinitely.
-Businesses shuttered, domestic and international travel stopped, and the socially driven human practice of gathering also halted.
-As humans paused for a while, the natural world took a chance to rejuvenate, flourish and bloom.
-Despite this, in those frozen moments of uncertainty, a lot happened.
-New possibilities were created.
-As we continue the process of recovery from the pandemic, we stand at a crossroad, many new path ways now seem possible.
-Nothing has remained as we had expected.
-For Vasudhaiva Kutumbakam III, we aim to look back together to rediscover the treasures that could arise from those moments of gloom and desperation, allowing us the possibility to build a better and more equitable future.
-Vasudhaiva Kutumbakam III builds upon the two previous editions of the annual conference, which began in 2019, and continues to inform our progress at the Kolkata Centre of Creativity.
-Co-Curators: Reena Dewan & Dr. Shwetal A Patel |
+Looking back over recent times, in which the Covid-19 pandemic swept the whole world to a virtual standstill, the third edition Vasudhaiva Kutumbakam explored topics including education, art production and policy, mental health, commerce, activism and the environment.
+It continues to be an extraordinary and unpredictable time—one that modern human civilization has rarely encountered on such a global scale.
+Many of the things that we took for granted have been taken away, or at least paused indefinitely.
+Businesses have been shuttered, domestic and international travel has stopped, and the socially driven human practice of gathering has been suddenly halted.
+As humans sheltered for a while, under lockdowns the world over, nature took its chance to rejuvenate and flourish.
+Despite this, in those frozen moments of uncertainty, so much has ensued.
+New possibilities have been imagined and created.
+As we continue the process of containment and recovery from the pandemic, we stand at a crossroads, and many new pathways now seem possible.
+Not many things have remained as we had previously expected.
+The third edition of the annual conference of Vasudhaiva Kutumbakam at Kolkata Centre for Creativity, therefore, aimed to look back, whilst also conjecturing future possibilities.
+KCC invited practitioners, experts and the public to gather together to rediscover the treasures that could arise from these continuing moments of gloom and desperation, allowing us the possibility to build a better and more equitable future for our planet.
+Vasudhaiva Kutumbakam 2021 also built upon the two previous editions of the annual conference, which began in 2019.
+Outcomes from Vasudhaiva Kutumbakam continue to inform our progress at the Kolkata Centre of Creativity and we look forward to inviting physical and online audiences in India and around the world to join us once again.

 Day 1